I'm Cate Carter-Evans, and I'd like to change the way you knit.

 About Cate Carter-Evans, Proprietress of Infinite Twist

-Cate Carter-Evans is an American dyer, knitter, weaver, spinner, and seamstress living in Shanghai, China.
+Cate Carter-Evans is an American dyer, knitter, weaver, spinner, and seamstress.
+After more than seven years living in Shanghai, China, Cate relocated to Singapore in 2016.

-Cate dyes yarn and fiber, designs knitting patterns, weaves on her great-grandmother's antique floor loom, and spins on a wheel made by her Dad.
+Cate dyes yarn and fiber, writes knitting patterns, weaves on her great-grandmother's antique floor loom, and spins on a wheel made by her Dad.
 She loves gardening, canning, preserving, and fermenting, and will put kimchi on almost anything.
 She shares her projects on Infinite Twist's blog.

-All her activities are over-seen by two unimpressed Shanghainese street cats.
+All her activities are over-seen by two unimpressed Shanghainese street cats and a three-legged dog.